cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 IDF and RoBERTa amongst all reviewers.
 ![Overlap!](/img/f8overlap.png)

-TFIDF has sig
-nificantly better performance than RoBERTa with an aver age overlap of approximately 73%, whereas RoBERTa has an average overlap of 30%.
-This makes sense because TF IDF matches for relevant words and reviewers ranked pa pers highly that had key phrases like “reinforcement learn ing.”
+TFIDF has significantly better performance than RoBERTa with an average overlap of approximately 73%, whereas RoBERTa has an average overlap of 30%.
+This makes sense because TF IDF matches for relevant words and reviewers ranked papers highly that had key phrases like “reinforcement learn ing.”

 The figure below shows the distribution of relevancy scores for